Gradient Descent in the Absence of Global Lipschitz Continuity of the Gradients: Introduction

 The remainder of this work is organized as follows.
 In \cref{section-gradient-descent}, we specify the class of nonconvex optimization problems of interest and the precise form of gradient descent with diminishing step sizes.
-In \cref{section-no-summable}, we analyze the behavior of gradient descent with step sizes that are not summable, and, in \cref{section-summable}, we analyze the behavior of gradient descent with step sizes that are summable.
-In \cref{section-divergence-example}, we show that our conclusions from \cref{section-no-summable,section-summable} cannot be strengthened in the divergence regime: that is, we construct a specific objective function for which the iterates diverge, the objective function diverges, and the gradient remains bounded away from zero.
-In \cref{section-continuous-approximation}, we analyze the Palis-de Melo function to show that the continuous approximation of gradient descent has spurious solutions for gradient descent with diminishing step size.
+In \cref{section-no-summable}, we analyze the behavior of gradient descent with diminishing step sizes.
+In \cref{section-divergence-example}, we construct examples that elucidate the possible behaviors of gradient descent with diminishing step sizes in the divergence regime.
 Final remarks are given in \cref{section-conclusion}.